bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/_index.md

 ## Structure of the Exercises

-Each exercise has a **Pre-Lab** section. preperatory work that you are expected to **complete** - together with reading through the whole exercise - **before coming to lab**.
+Each exercise has a **Pre-Lab** section.
+Preperatory work that you are expected to **complete** - together with reading through the whole exercise - **before coming to lab**.

 ## Group Work

-Labs and lab reports will be done in groups of three.
+Labs and lab reports will be done in groups of three or four.
 These groups will be formed at random at the beginning of each lab.
-Each group member gets the same grade for the lab report that gets handed in.

-## I could not attend the lab...
+During the lab after you handed in your report, one randomly selected member of each group will present the groups results to an instructor.

-Please post in the appropriate Moodle forum.
-You will be assigned a group.
-I expect you to do the exercises anyway and hand in a lab report.
+## FAQ

-## I can generally not attend the lab on any specific day...
+### I could not attend the lab...

-You can switch during the "Restplatzbelegungszeitraum".
-Find someone who wants to swap places with you, then come talk to me (Linda).
+We expect you to do the exercises anyway and hand in a lab report.

-## I have another problem!
+### I have another problem!
-Talk to me!
+Talk to us!
 You can even do it anonymousely on Moodle.